 Plant communities face numerous threats from non-native species invasion to human development to climate change.
 It is important to monitor and evaluate changes in plant community composition over time.
 Some of the current efforts include Carolina Vegetation Survey plot establishment and Historic Vegetation Assessments.

-- RSET Station Vegetation Monitoring - In the Summer 2013, the Southeast Region I&M Network performed vegetation monitoring in association with rod surface elevation table (RSET) sites on coastal refuges within the South Atlantic geography.
+- Coastal Wetland Elevation Monitoring - Baseline Vegetation - In the Summer 2013, the Southeast Region I&M Branch performed vegetation monitoring in association with Coastal Wetland Elevation Monitoring sites on coastal refuges within the South Atlantic geography.
 During this baseline vegetation survey, permanent plots were established at all RSET sites.
 Using the Carolina Vegetation Survey (CVS) Level 5 protocol, staff set up three 10X10 meter plots per RSET site to determine compositional richness (i.e. number of species) across multiple spatial scales (smallest scale = 0.01 m²; largest scale = 100 m²), document tree and shrub density, and describe abiotic conditions within the plot.
-All of the data were archived in a standard format, entered into the CVS database, and will be made available to refuge staff and partners in Spring 2014.
-I&M Network and refuge staff worked in cypress-gum swamp forests, pocosins, oligohaline marsh, and salt marsh wetlands documenting over 450 species occurrences.
+All of the data were archived in a standard format and entered into the CVS database.
+I&M Branch and refuge staff worked in cypress-gum swamp forests, pocosins, oligohaline marsh, and salt marsh wetlands documenting over 450 species occurrences.

 The Baseline Vegetation Report (9.7MB) is complete and summarizes data collected from each refuge site within the geography in 2013.
 For more information, please contact I&M Branch botanist, Forbes Boyle, or I&M coastal ecologist, Nicole Rankin.
 Also, please view the Carolina Vegetation Survey Fact Sheet (262KB) .